-Anal cancer is relatively rare.
-It accounts for ~4% of colorectal cancers and has a UK incidence of approximately 1 in 100,000.
+Anal cancer is a relatively rare cancer of the gastrointestinal tract, accounting for around 4% of colorectal cancers and has a UK incidence of approximately 1 in 100,000.

 Anal Intraepithelial Neoplasia

-Anal intraepithelial neoplasia (AIN) may precede the development of invasive squamous anal carcinoma, and can affect either the perianal skin or anal canal.
-AIN is strongly linked to infection with human papilloma virus (HPV).
+Anal intraepithelial neoplasia (AIN) is a precancerous condition that can affect either the perianal skin or anal canal, linked to the development of squamous cell carcinoma.
+It is strongly linked to infection with the human papilloma virus (HPV).

 Perianal infection and fistula-in-ano can be seen in locally invasive disease.
-If the anal sphincters are invaded, faecal incontinence and tenesmus can also occur.
+If the anal sphincters have been involved, faecal incontinence and tenesmus can also occur.

 *Lymph from the area below the dentate line drains to the superficial inguinal nodes, whereas the anal canal and rectum above the dentate line drain into the mesorectal, para-aortic, and paravertebral nodes.

-Once a biopsy has been taken and anal cancer has been confirmed, further staging investigations are required:
+Once the diagnose has been confirmed by biopsy, further staging investigations (Fig. 2) are required: